GL-Li/vimwiki/Rust_language.md

 **closures must name captured lifetimes**

 - lifetimes needed when a normal function accepts or returns a closure.
-Wrong case:
+Case with error:
     ```rust
     // This function returns a closure that returns a String from a &str.
     // It has a compiler error for missing lifetime.